mswbull/Express_Handlebars_Auth/README.md

 ***Prerequisites:***

-A Force.com Connected App is required to implement this accelerator.
+Built to run on Heroku with a Force.com Connected App for authentication.

 Add the [Heroku Redis] (https://elements.heroku.com/addons/heroku-redis) and [New Relic APM] (https://elements.heroku.com/addons/newrelic) add-ons to your Heroku application.
 [Papertrail] (https://elements.heroku.com/addons/papertrail) is also recommended, but not required.